How to make an avoidant feel safe should be your number one priority if you want your fearful avoidant or dismissive avoidant ex to come back.

 - Apologize when necessary, but don’t over apologize

-- Don’t create drama but also don’t run away when you feel like we’re losing control
+- Don’t create drama but also don’t run away when you feel like you’re losing control

-Be dependable but not dependent; especially with a dismissive avoidant.
-Reliable and dependable means you have yourself put-together.
-When you say you are going to do something, you keep your word.
 Knowing that you can be counted on makes avoidants who have a hard time trusting others feel safe.
-They don’t have to constantly worry that you will let them down or that they will disappoint themselves for trusting on you to do what you said you’ll do.
+They don’t have to constantly worry that you will let them down or that they will disappoint themselves for trusting you to do what you said you’ll do.

 If you are not doing these things, you are not making your ex feel safe and secure

 Just like I say to avoidants, don’t act conflicted, cold or distant and complain that someone with an anxious attachment is acting needy and clingy.
 They’re probably acting that way because you are making them feel insecure and unsafe.
 I’m also saying to you, don’t say and do things to make an avoidant feel unsafe or insecure then wonder why they’re confused, or being cold or distant.

 When you say and do thing that make an avoidant feel unsafe and insecure, you’re essentially sending the message “Don’t come close, I’m capable of hurting you!”.
 You may be doing so many things not to push them away, but not doing enough to make an avoidant feel safe enough to want to get close, and come back.
 Think about that!

 If you’re an avoidant, tell us what being safe means for you; and if you love an avoidant, tell us some of the ways you are making your avoidant feel safe.
 Remember, we’re in this together!

 How Do I Give My Avoidant Ex Space?
 (And How Much Space)

 How A Fearful Avoidant Ex Comes Back – Explained In Detail